Moreholidays December Llama Day

 Much is written about Friday the 13th.
 However, we found no factual information about the origin of Unlucky Day on December 31st.
 We wondered if it was just a coincidence, that when you flip the numbers in 13, you get 31……hmmmmm.

-Our research found no information on the creator of this special day.
-We firmly believe that this special day was created by someone who was just having a terribly misfortunate day.
+Despite our extensive research, we have not yet found any factual information on the creator of this special day.
+However, we firmly believe that this special day was created by someone who was just having a terribly misfortunate day.

 About Friday the 13th